jpmintz01/oTree/README.md

 -- change questions to "Why did you choose the strategy you did?"
 - test server
 - test data collection
+- Get room in library?
+- test heroku server with bots
 - upgrade heroku redis, dynos, db, etc to paid versions using otree hub or directly on heroku site
 - check peace-war payoffs (war-war should be negative...)
 - create room & list of participant id's<br>